 At the end of the licence agreement, you can either move your caravan to another site, or upgrade to a newer caravan at Bradley Burn.

 Bradley Burn is a holiday caravan park, not a residential park.
-This means that you need to have a home address, and not legally reside at Bradley Burn.
-As long as you keep a valid residential address, there is no restriction on how much you use your caravan while the site is open.
+This means that you need to have a residential home address, and not legally reside at Bradley Burn.
+As long as you live at your residential address, there is no restriction on how much you use your caravan while the site is open.
+You can not use your holiday caravan address to register with a doctor, bank, school or any other authority.
+We can not accept post or parcels for holiday caravans.

 No. As your caravan is not a residential property Council Tax is not due.